mestergruppen/job-application-2021/README.md

 ### Description

+The purpose of this application is to provide a simple JSON over HTTP interface for clients to send us data.
+This data will then be delivered into our central datahub (in this case, Kafka).
-In this simple application we have here, there are several problems arising once we decide to make it production ready in the cloud.
+However, there are several problems arising once we decide to make it production ready in the cloud.

 1. If the application instance goes down, for any reason, all other applications depending on this one will fail.
 2. There is no way of knowing if jobs added to the job queue were executed or not in case of application failure as application state is fully in memory.